Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 1. Your Performance Is Plateauing or Declining

-Based on the definition of recovery above, this is a pretty obvious sign.
 If your athletic performance has stopped improving despite proper training and nutrition, it might be time to take a look at your recovery routine.

-In the same way that black hole training results in stagnated performance, under-recovery also ensures that you never get faster, better, or stronger—despite putting in hours of work.
+Under-recovery means that you never get faster, better, or stronger—despite putting in hours of work.

 That’s the definition of insanity, right?